Raghulsankar/Bcs-Academy-Training/Day 6/notes6.md

 ## NaN

 - NaN -> not a number
-- whenever convert to number is failed is called 'NaN'.
+- whenever convert datatype to number is failed is called 'NaN'.
 - NaN type is 'NUMBER'.
-- jvascript file convert any data type to did not convert number that call NaN.
+- javascript file convert any data type to did not convert number that call NaN.
 - NaN \* NaN => NaN
 - Nan + NaN => NaN
 - Nan / NaN => NaN
+  > = only value in javascript not equal itself it is 'NaN'

 ## Null